-Hello folks, Thank you for the overwhelming response on the last post I did on my mom’s birthday.
+Hello folks, We are making fresh strawberry scones today but before that a huge Thank you for the overwhelming response on the last post I did on my mom’s birthday.
 If you did’nt read it yet – very bad because it has some super cool life hacks I live by.
 It was instantaneous, planned and executed in merely few hours and purely out of love and more love and longing for her.

 So last weekend was pretty hectic in terms of customized cakes and I was feeling a lot of pressure, well because